 5) Date In — Date Out

-Why does not everybody does that in 2019?
+Why does not everybody do that in 2019?
 Yes, customers will often answer something like “I will discuss this internally and get back to you”.
 But they rarely do.
-Because they forget, it is not a priority or they do not want to tell you they made 0 progress.
+Because they forget, it is not a priority, or they do not want to tell you they made 0 progress.
 Help them by locking in a 15–90min calendar slot with them at the end of the meeting and gain commitment on how you will advance in the next call or meeting.

 6) Never Go Back